tayloraswift/swift-png/examples/README.md

 Our example image was a non-interlaced image, so it gets decoded as a sequence of scanlines from top-to-bottom.

 We can make the previews more useful by preprocessing the image into an interlaced layout.
 (In a real use case, you would do this on the server, before sending it to client applications.)
 One way to do this is to unpack and repack the image pixels to a new image layout.
 A faster way to do it is to use the `bindStorage(to:)` method on the image data instance, which provides a safe interface for changing image layouts without unnecessary repacking operations.
-This method requires that both image layouts have the same color format.
+This method requires that both image layouts have the same color format enumeration case, though not necessarily the same values for `fill` or `key`.
 Furthermore, if the color format is an indexed format, the new image palette must have the same number of entries as the old palette.

 When emitting the preprocessed file, we have manually set the **chunk granularity** to 2<sup>12</sup> bytes, which is much smaller than the default of 2<sup>15</sup> bytes.
 The purpose of this is to make the encoder emit smaller `IDAT` chunks, so that we can observe a larger number of intermediate snapshots.